The Godly Beauty of Adonis, Alluring Lover of the Greek Gods

-Adonis grew into an exceptionally handsome man, and won the love of Aphrodite, as a result of an accident.
-According to Ovid,
+Myrrha’s prayer was answered, and she was transformed into a tree.
+It was as a tree that Myrrha, aided by her nurse Lucina, eventually gave birth to Adonis.
+Adonis grew into an exceptionally handsome man, and won the love of Aphrodite, the Greek god of beauty, love, sexual pleasure and fertility, as a result of an accident.
+According to Ovid:

 “He wins the love of Venus (the Roman version of Aphrodite) and so avenges his own mother's passion.
 For while the goddess' son with quiver held on shoulder, once was kissing his loved mother, it chanced unwittingly he grazed her breast with a projecting arrow.
 Instantly the wounded goddess pushed her son away; but the scratch had pierced her deeper than she thought and even Venus was at first deceived.”